CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 {{< /tab >}}

 {{< /tabs >}}

-Read-only mode begins as soon as the first peer reaches its established state and the `max-delay` timer starts, and continues until either of the following two conditions are met:

-- All the configured peers (except the shutdown peers) have sent an explicit EOR (End-Of-RIB) or an implicit EOR.
-The first keep-alive after BGP reaches the established state is considered an implicit EOR.
-If you specify the `establish-wait` option, BGP only considers peers that have reached the established state from the moment the `max-delay` timer starts until the `establish-wait` period ends.

-  The minimum set of established peers for which EOR is expected are the peers that are established during the `establish-wait window,` not necessarily all the configured neighbors.

-- The timer reaches the configured `max-delay`.

-While in read-only mode, BGP does not run best-path or generate any updates to its peers.

 To show information about the state of the update delay, run the NCLU command `net show bgp summary` or the `vtysh` command `show ip bgp summary`.